Priscilla Hannah Peckover: Peace Society leader

 Lewis Appleton organized the International Arbitration and Peace Association (IAPA) in 1880.

 Unlike the Peace Society the IAPA accepted defensive war, was not restricted to Christians and claimed to be international.

 It also allowed women on the executive committee.
 In the spring of 1882 E.M.
 Southey, the main founder of the Ladies Peace Association, persuaded her group to disaffiliate from the Peace Society and join the IAPA.

 Peckover played a central role in organizing a new ladies auxiliary of the Peace Society that was launched on 12 July 1882.

 During the 1880s the Peace Society stagnated.
 Its Ladies' Peace Association was much more dynamic, and claimed 9,217 members by the summer of 1885, of which 4,000 belonged to Peckover's Wisbech group.
 In 1889, Peckover was invited to join the executive committee of the Peace Society.

 Instead, she chose to become one of the society's vice-presidents.

+Mary Cooke succeeded Robinson as secretary of the Peace Society in 1903.